 Markups and producer size in the model.
 In the model, the elasticity of demand falls with relative size, so that producers have an incentive to increase their markups as they grow relative to the market.
-To measure the strength of this mechanism, I choose parameters in the model to match estimates from equation 3.4.
+To measure the strength of this mechanism, I choose parameters in the model to match the estimate from equation 20.